The Sermon on the Mount (book): Reception

-Sermon on the Mount has been highly influential in the field of spiritual and self-help literature, praised for its practical approach to Christianity and its alignment with the principles of New Thought.
+The Sermon on the Mount has been highly influential in the field of spiritual and self-help literature, praised for its practical approach to Christianity and its alignment with the principles of New Thought.

 Legacy

-The ideas presented in Sermon on the Mount continue to resonate with modern spiritual seekers and are often cited in discussions about the integration of New Thought principles with traditional Christian beliefs.
+The ideas presented in The Sermon on the Mount continue to resonate with modern spiritual seekers and are often cited in discussions about the integration of New Thought principles with traditional Christian beliefs.
 Notably, Fox's teachings have had a significant impact on the Alcoholics Anonymous (AA) movement.
 Fox's secretary in New York was the mother of one of the men who worked closely with AA cofounder Bill W., which led to early AA groups attending Fox's lectures.
-Sermon on the Mount became especially popular within AA, influencing its spiritual framework.
+The Sermon on the Mount became especially popular within AA, influencing its spiritual framework.